fegyizoli/tailscale-notes/README.md

 #### python3

 Set a directory to send.
 You can highlight with a checkbox window which files you want to send from that directory.
 After that the target device can be selected.
 Only one of the idle or active devices can be selected.

-Note: the python3 variant using tkinter for GUI rendering.
-In case the script is called via an ssh connection make sure to forward the X11 events to your local tkinter renderer otherwise the script will fail when trying to render the GUI.
-To do this just reconnect with `-X` (eg. `ssh -X myuser@127.0.0.1`).

 ``` bash
 python3 ~/scripts/taildrop.py -s ~/files/to/send